-- 2.2.1 It is each contestant's responsibility to ensure that all equipment is fully functional, clean, and contaminant free.
-Any equipment that does not meet the ITCC gear inspection standards will be tagged and quarantined prior to the competition and will not be returned until the completion of the event.
-It is the contestant's responsibility to claim the equipment at the time designated by the ITCC officials.
-(2011) - 2.2.1 All equipment used by competitors must be manufactured to meet or exceed the minimum accepted industry safety standard unless otherwise specified in this document and shall reflect best practices.
+- 2.2.1 All equipment used by competitors must be manufactured to meet or exceed the minimum accepted industry safety standard unless otherwise specified in this document and shall reflect best practices.
 Equipment must be considered appropriate for use in tree climbing.
-(This determination shall be made by the head judge.)
 If equipment is not clearly labeled to provide an industry standard mark, it is the competitor's user's responsibility to provide written evidence in English, to be retained by the head judge, that the equipment is manufactured to meet the accepted standard for that piece of equipment and its application.
-(2011)(2012) - 2.2.2 It is the responsibility of each contestant, judge, technician, and/or volunteer to ensure that all equipment meets rule 2.2.1 and is fully functional, clean, and contaminant free.
+(2012) - 2.2.2 It is the responsibility of each contestant, judge, technician, and/or volunteer to ensure that all equipment meets rule 2.2.1 and is fully functional, clean, and contaminant free.
 This includes ensuring that all volunteers' cutting tools have been disinfected before starting work on the ITCC trees.
-(2011) (2012) - 2.2.3 If a contestant has a question about equipment or the legality of a climbing technique or system, it is the contestant's responsibility to have that equipment, technique, or system approved by the head technician during the contestants' meetings the day prior to the event.
+(2012) - 2.2.3 If a contestant has a question about equipment or the legality of a climbing technique or system, it is the contestant's responsibility to have that equipment, technique, or system approved by the head technician during the contestants' meetings the day prior to the event.
 The head technician may consult with the ITCC chairperson and head judge, at which point all three will address the question and make a ruling.
-Prior to the competition, contestants may also visit the ITCC Rules web site for more information about safety warnings, hardware configuration and to ask questions about the legality or the approval of climbing equipment used in ITCC competitions.
+Prior to the competition, contestants may also visit the ITCC Rules web site for more information about safety warnings, hardware configuration, and to ask questions about the legality or the approval of climbing equipment used in ITCC competitions.
 Final approval for contestant's climbing equipment and technique will be made at the competition gear inspection. (http://itcc.isa-arbor.com/rules-scoring/rule.aspx - 2.2.4 Any equipment that does not meet the ITCC gear inspection standards will be tagged and quarantined prior to the competition and will not be returned until the completion of the event.
-It is the contestant's responsibility to claim the equipment at the time designated by the ITCC officials. - 2.2.5 During the competition, if a contestant has a question about equipment or the legality of a climbing technique that cannot be answered by the head judge of an event, the ITCC chairperson, head judge, and head technician will address the question and make a ruling. - 2.2.6 All personal climbing equipment is subject to inspection and approval by the judges before each event.
+It is the contestant's responsibility to claim the equipment at the time designated by the ITCC officials. - 2.2.5 During the competition, if a contestant has a question about equipment or the legality of a climbing technique that cannot be answered by the head judge of an event, the

+ITCC chairperson, head judge, and head technician will address the question and make a ruling.

+2.2.6 All personal climbing equipment is subject to inspection and approval by the judges before each event.
 If a contestant's equipment does not meet or exceed required standards by the time the contestant is scheduled to start an event, the contestant forfeits that event.
 The required equipment for an event is specified in the rules for that event and is listed on the score sheet.
 This equipment must be checked off on the score sheet at the event gate for each contestant before the contestant begins the event.
-(2011) - 2.2.5 The events of the championship have been developed to provide an opportunity for qualified arborists to participate in an event that tests the knowledge and skill of a professional tree climber.
-Equipment used by competitors must meet the minimum industry standards for safety and shall reflect best practices.
-(2011) - 2.2.6 All personal climbing equipment is subject to inspection and approval by the judges before each event.-(2011)